nandoflorestan/use-dart-from-js/README.md

 There are a few alternative languages, such as Elixir, that compile to JS and/or WebAssembly.
 But many of these are strictly functional (such as Elixir), and currently I have this idea in my big head, that purely functional languages are great for many purposes, but for building user interfaces what you really want is an object-oriented language.

-In contrast, Dart is a boring, no-nonsense, no-surprises, clean, multipurpose OO language that works well for building user interfaces.
+In contrast, Dart is a boring, no-nonsense, no-surprises, clean, ergonomic, multipurpose OO language that works well for building user interfaces.
 But to use Dart you pay with a more difficult interop, exemplified in this repo.

 Which is worse, TypeScript boilerplate and difficult typing, or Dart interop?
 It depends on what you are doing, of course.

 The page loads instantaneously, the runtime is small enough.

-Here are the bundle sizes for this, I am not sure what a typical hello world weighs in TypeScript to compare:
+Here are the bundle sizes for this:

 - 157 KB when compiled with the default optimizations level 1: `-O1`.
 - 57 KB when compiled with safe production-oriented optimizations (like minification).